0nkery/how2-rs/README.md

 # Installation

+1. Just download pre-built binary from `build` folder (don't forget to check for viruses).

-Assuming you have Rustc and Cargo installed.
+2. Assuming you have Rustc and Cargo installed.

 ``` console
   git clone https://github.com/0nkery/how2-rs/
   cd how2-rs
   cargo build --release
 ```

-TODO: Build executables for some platforms.
-Maybe PPA or something?

 # Usage